Letheward/NoCS/01 Basic Concepts.md

 F#10: T6
 ~~~

 By default `C0 = 00` (Base 12).

+This is similiar to Notes in MIDI, but we can read octaves and note names right away.

 ---

-In 12TET, Transposing won't change the relations of Notes,
+In 12TET, Transposing won't change the frequency relationship between Notes,
 so Mod 12 and Base 12 in relative sense is also helpful.

 When doing this we may add `Note = 0` (Mod 12) and `Note = 00` (Base 12).

 For example: